RazrFalcon/tiny-skia/README.md

 You don't need to select the `clang` compiler manually.
 The build script will do this automatically (as long as you have it in the PATH).

-The are no other build dependencies.
+There are no other build dependencies.

 **Warning:** 32bit targets are not supported.